 - Fixed: The quote proposal defines both the scope of work and the final price, as well as the billing increments.
 Commonly, the agreement will be for some form of half down and half on delivery or payment in thirds with 100% paid before the finished app is delivered.
 Payment before delivery protects the developer from disgruntled clients refusing to pay for time and effort on their behalf.

 - Hourly: This usually means some method of hourly pricing based on the actual hours worked.
 This could be billed at a straight hourly rate or even by the day, week or month.
 It can be handled as a pre-pay retainer or invoiced at regular intervals during development.
 In this scenario, the developer may deliver several intermediate builds and a finished product when the work is complete.
 Because this is a pay-as-you-go arrangement, developers tend to feel more free to share the work as it unfolds because they have been compensated for their time along the way.

-Now that we’ve established how to approach the prospect of custom software development with the right mind-set and eXpectations, it’s time to dig into proper planning.
+Now that we’ve established how to approach the prospect of custom software development and pricing with the right mind-set and eXpectations, it’s time to dig into proper planning.
 Hopefully, you have enough information to help you determine how much a good developer costs.
 In the next installment, we will discuss the planning and organization of development, including how to define the scope of the project, gather the necessary information for your developer, and delegate responsibilities.

 Part 2: What Should You Consider When Selecting a Development Partner?
 What Questions Might You Ask a Potential Developer?